 Originally, I had planned to spend several years in Latin America to take the time to explore every country from Argentina to Mexico.
-As an advocate for change, I have however scrapped this plan and I will return to Europe in May 2017 – after only one and a half years in South America.
+As an advocate for constant change, I have however scrapped this plan and I will return to Europe in May 2017 – after only one and a half years in South America.

 There are a number of reasons behind this decision, but if I had to put them into two groups, they would be these: first, South America – with the notable exception of Bolivia – did not fascinate me as much as I had hoped.
 Second, I realized how diverse, beautiful, interesting and easy to travel Europe is by comparison.

 Now to the particular reasons, roughly in order of importance: